microsoft/sqldev/pages/go/ubuntu/az/az-go-ubuntu-1.md

     export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin
     ```

+You may also have to [install git](https://git-scm.com/downloads) on your machine, to make future calls to "go get" work.

 ## Step 1.3 Install the ODBC Driver and SQL Command Line Utility for SQL Server

 {% include partials/install_sqlcmd_linux_ubuntu.md %}